-PLEASE NOTE: The Child Nutrition Services Team will continue to provide 5 DAY meal bags for families throughout the summer.
+PLEASE NOTE: The Child Nutrition Services Team will be distributing multiple days worth of meals on Mondays, Wednesdays and Fridays from 11am to 1pm.
 Please visit the Santa Paula Unified School District Website for more information.

 City Hall is still here to help you, but to limit the spread of COVID-19, we’re reducing in-person interactions whenever possible.
-As of June 15, 2020, the Utility Billing counter in City Hall will be open Monday – Thursday from 9:00am – noon, and 1:00pm – 3:00pm.
+The Utility Billing counter in City Hall is open Monday – Thursday from 9:00am – noon, and 1:00pm – 3:00pm.
 The same hours will apply to the alternate Fridays the City is open.

 For the latest information and to view the latest data on the COVID-19 cases in Ventura County, please click here to be routed to the Ventura County Recovers website.

 For the latest information from Ventura County Public Health, please visit the Newsroom on their Coronavirus Information webpage.